delbertbeta/sso-rs/README.md

-# openid-connect-rs
+# sso-rs

-An implement of OpenID Connect in Rust.
+An implement of SSO (OpenID Connect Provider) in Rust.

 ---